Zackhardtoname/Micro-benchmarking-Code-and-Analysis/6_chapter/README.md

 104.7 RPC/s (9.553 msec/RPC), 109.8 TxMB/s,   0.0 RxMB/s

 ### Discussion
 It seems that T1, T2, and T3 are the same.
+I think T2 and T3 are the same because of CPU caching?
 It's probably due to time alignment again :(.
 T4 - T3 is matching our expectations.
 The graph is very hard to read.